fvilarinho/hydrolix-demo/README.md

 template.
 as template.
 - `iac/main.tf`: Defines the required provisioning providers.
 - `iac/variables.tf`: Defines the provisioning variables.
+There is sensitive information in this file so it's a best practice to use the `terraform.tfvars` file.
+- `iac/terraform.tfvars`: Customize the provisioning variables.
+Please use the file `iac/terraform.tfvars.template` as template.
 - `iac/linode.tf`: Defines the Akamai Connected Cloud provider.
 - `iac/grafana.tf`: Defines the Grafana instances.
 - `iac/hydrolix.tf`: Defines the Hydrolix instances.